Can I Eat Expired Sour Cherry?

 Can I eat Sour Cherry if it's been at room temperature for a few hours?

 If Sour Cherry has been at room temperature for a few hours, it should be fine to eat if it's within the 5-day shelf life.
-However, if it's been longer than 5 hours and the temperature is above 40°F (4°C), it's best to discard to prevent foodborne illness.
+However, if it's been longer than 5 hours and the temperature is above 40°F (4°C), it's best to discard to reduce the risk of foodborne illness.

 Does the type of container affect Sour Cherry's shelf life?